alejandralopezgalan/Adventure-Works-Sales-Analysis/README.md

 - Microsoft Excel: Utilised for exploring, cleaning, transforming, and visualising the data through an interactive dashboard.
 The project also incorporates Power Query to load and shape multiple relational tables efficiently, forming the foundation of the data model

 ### Data Cleaning and Transformation
-Power Query was used to load the six relational tables from the AdventureWorks workbook, establish connections, and select only the columns relevant to the dashboard analysis.
+Power Query was used to load the six relational tables from the AdventureWorks workbook, establish connections, create new measures, and select only the columns relevant to the dashboard analysis.

-**Selected Columns for Analysis**
-From each table, only the fields necessary for visualisation and performance insights were retained:
-- **FactInternetSales:** ProductKey	OrderDateKey	DueDateKey	ShipDateKey	CustomerKey	SalesTerritoryKey	OrderQuantity	UnitPrice	Cost
+#### FactInternetSales
+- The selected columns were: ProductKey,	OrderDateKey,	DueDateKey,	ShipDateKey,	CustomerKey,	SalesTerritoryKey,	OrderQuantity,	UnitPrice,	ProductStandardCost (renamed as Cost), and OrderDate
+- A new column was created: TotalRevenue = [OrderQuantity]*[UnitPrice]
+- TotalRevenue, Cost, and UnitPrice were transformed to Currency Type Variable
+- Cost of Goods Sold was created with the following formula: COGS = [OrderQuantity]*[Cost] and transformed to a Currency Type Variable
+- Total Profit was calculated using the following formula: TotalProfit = [TotalRevenue]-[COGS] and transformed to a Currency Type Variable
+- A conditional variable was created using the following formula: Product Price Type <= 150 then "Less Expensive" else "Expensive" and transformed to Text type variable

-- **DimCustomer:**
+- **DimCustomer:** CustomerKey,	GeographyKey,	CustomerAlternateKey,	BirthDate,	and Gender

 - **DimDate:**

-- **DimProduct:**
+- **DimProduct:** ProductKey,	and Color

-- **DimGeography:**
+- **DimGeography:** GeographyKey,	City,	and SalesTerritoryKey

-- **DimSalesTerritory:**
+- **DimSalesTerritory:** SalesTerritoryKey,	SalesTerritoryAlternateKey	SalesTerritoryRegion	SalesTerritoryCountry	and SalesTerritoryGroup.